The-Hacker894/HackerBot/README.md

  >botinvite | Get an OAuth Invite for HackerBot
  >botstatus | Change the bot's status (Will likely be changed to only allow Owners to use this command)
  >siri | Ask siri to complete tasks for you
+ >untableflip | When you just need to unflip a table
  >tableflip | When you just feel like flipping tables
  >kernalpanic | When your Mac just can't take it anymore
  >bigorder | I think we all know what this is :)